agarrharr/ozPop.github.io/_posts/2016-10-21-Handlebars.md

 ```
 {% endraw %}

-Grab your template and put it into the newly created templates directory by creating a file with `.handlebars` extension.
-For this example I am creating a file named info.handlebars.
+Grab your template and put it into the newly created templates directory by creating a file with the extension `.handlebars`.
+For this example I am creating a file named `info.handlebars`.
 Inside these files you do not need script tags.
 Your file should look like this.

 {% raw %}
 ```handlebars